 8. Polenta di Mais Bianco

-Polenta is often served in the Veneto region as a base for meat and game ragu.
-In Venice where fish and seafood reign Polenta di Mais Bianco (white corn polenta) is preferred for its surprisingly delicate flavor.
-In Bacaro Polenta di Mais Bianco is often used in its hard form sliced and toasted.
-In restaurants, it’s often in its softer more liquid form.
-Adriatico Mar is a Bacaro in Venice known for its white polenta Cicchetti.
+The Veneto region is famous for using Polenta as a base for meat and game ragu.
+However, Venetians prefer Polenta di Mais Bianco (white corn polenta).
+Its surprisingly delicate flavor is the perfect compliment for fish and seafood.
+Bacaro in Venice often use white polenta in its hard form sliced and toasted.
+Take for example Adriatico Mar. a Bacaro in Venice known for its white polenta Cicchetti.

 9. Polpette di Tonno